 Jesus “did not regard equality with God a thing to be grasped.”

 This refers to the time prior to His birth.
 See the article – Does Philippians 2 say that Jesus emptied Himself of equality with God?
 If He had equality with God prior to His birth, He today again has equality with God.

 Every knee will bow to Jesus.

-God identified Himself as the One speaking and says, “to Me every knee will bow” (Isaiah 45:23), but Paul says that to “Jesus every knee should bow” (Phil.
-2: 10-11).
+God identified Himself as the One speaking and says, “to Me every knee will bow” (Isa 45:23), but Paul wrote that to “Jesus every knee should bow” (Phil 2:10-11).

 Only Begotten Son